LinkedSoftwareDependencies/Article-Reproducability-short/content/ontology.md

 This class structure enables convenient semantic descriptions of components instantiations through the regular `rdf:type` predicate.
 For instance,
-a software module representing a parser can be described as
+a software module representing a certain datasource can be described as
-`ldfs:Datasource:Hdt a oo:Class.`,
+`ldfs:Datasource:Hdt rdf:type oo:Class.`,
 and a concrete instance is
-`:myHdtDatasource a ldfs:Datasource:Hdt`.
+`:myHdtDatasource rdf:type ldfs:Datasource:Hdt`.

 Several `oo:Component` subclasses are defined.